 – You can play with it until you’re all done.

 – Are you finished with your turn?
-Max says he’s not done yet.
+If not, then you can say so!

 – Did you like it when he grabbed your truck?
-Tell him to stop!
+You can tell him to please stop.

 – Say: “I’m not done.
 You can have it when I’m done.”

 – You can be mad, but I can’t let you take the toy.

 – You’ll have to wait.
 I can’t let you take it out of her hands.